jfahrer/dockerizing_rails/_assignments/assignment_10.md

 ```

 Add some todos and mark them as complete.
 You should see that jobs are being processed in the Sidekiq logs.

+# What changed
+You can find our changes in the [`integrating_postgres`](https://github.com/jfahrer/dockerizing_rails/tree/sidekiq) branch.
+[Compare it](https://github.com/jfahrer/dockerizing_rails/compare/debugging...sidekiq) to the previous branch to see what changed.

 [Back to the overview](../README.md#assignments)